-Behavior analysis is the scientific study of the interactions between environmental factors and human behavior.
+Behavior analysis is the scientific study of the interactions between environmental variables and human behavior.
 Decades of research in the area has led to a well-established and verified set of concepts and principles that account for human behavior.
-Applied Behavior Analysis (ABA) is an area of behavior analysis that applies the concepts and principles of behavior analysis to make socially meaningful and lasting change.
-Over the years, applications of behavior analysis have been used in a variety of areas including general education, special education, industrial/organizational settings, autism and disabilities, sustainability, and more.
+Applied behavior analysis (ABA) serves as one area of behavior analysis that applies the concepts and principles of behavior analysis to make socially meaningful and lasting change.
+Over the years, researchers and clinicians have used the applications of behavior analysis in a variety of areas including general education, special education, industrial/organizational settings, autism and disabilities, sustainability, and more.
 For more information about the professional practice of behavior analysis, click here.

 Since behavior analysis can be applied to any socially significant area of human behavior, there are many careers an individual can pursue with professional certification in behavior analysis.
 Many behavior analysts work in: